AlexGlock/django-containerized/README.md

 Autodeploy the dev-server using Docker (if installed)

     docker compose up --build
+    # you can also build and launch in two steps:
+    docker compose build
+    docker compose up

 The first invocation will take a while because the image needs to be build from scratch.